• Skip to primary navigation

 We had intended to plant a garden in our backyard anyway.
 Being at home means we did this during the week instead of only on the weekend.

 You may or may not have the items necessary to plant a garden, but it’s easy enough to order seeds online.
-T ended up ordering this little gardening kit for E, too, because she wanted to have the same tools he was using!
+T ended up ordering a little gardening kit, too, because our little one wanted to have the same tools he was using!
+Gardening is perfect for a busy toddler.
+Yes, they might get dirty but that’s part of the fun.

 planting a garden with your toddler - and other activities to do at home!